Kazakhstan: pro-democracy defender sentenced to "freedom limitation"Event

 - Summary for Publications

-On 22 February 2021, Asqar Nurmaghanov, pro-democracy defender, was sentenced to six-month restriction on movement for his role in the pro-democracy movement in the country by a court in Qaraghandy, Kazakhstan.
+On 15 June 2021, Nurzhan Mukhammedov, pro-democracy defender, was sentenced to 2-year "freedom limitation" for his ties with the pro-democracy movement in the country by a court in Shymkent, Kazakhstan.